prometheus-protocol/prometheus-protocol/README.md

 3.  **Authorize in Browser:**
     - Copy the full `/authorize` URL printed by the script.
     - Paste it into your browser.
     - You will be redirected to the login page.
-Complete the Internet Identity login and the subscription flow if necessary.
+Complete the Internet Identity login.
     - You will be redirected to `https://jwt.io`.
 The URL will contain the authorization code: `https://jwt.io/?code=<A_LONG_HEX_STRING>&...`
     - **Copy the `code` value.**